PaNOSC-ViNYL/ase/doc/ase/trajectory.rst

 Trajectory files
 ================

-The :mod:`io.trajectory` module defines Trajectory objects, that is objects storing the temporal evolution of a simulation.
+The :mod:`ase.io.trajectory` module defines Trajectory objects, that is objects storing the temporal evolution of a simulation.
 A Trajectory file contains one or more :class:`~ase.atoms.Atoms` objects, usually to be interpreted as a time series, although that is not a requirement.

-The :mod:`io.trajectory` module currently defines two kinds of Trajectory files, the PickleTrajectory and the BundleTrajectory.
+The :mod:`ase.io.trajectory` module currently defines two kinds of Trajectory files, the PickleTrajectory and the BundleTrajectory.
 PickleTrajectory is the recommended Trajectory format, BundleTrajectory is only intended for large molecular dynamics